 The Swan Inn, Swinbrook

 Not to be confused with The Swan Inn at Ascott, The Swan Inn in Swinbrook is just as idyllic.
 Located on the banks of the River Windrush, it is the perfect place for an icy G&T in the summer months to cool down with a view.
 One of the best pubs in the Cotswolds, The Swan Inn offers a seasonal pub food menu – don’t miss their delicious beef pie washed down with a pint of the good stuff.
+I love visiting here in the summer months.
+Just make sure you book ahead as it can get super busy when it’s hot, with punters wanting to cool off in the nearby stream!

 The King’s Head, Bledington